PKU-GeekGame/guiding-star/README.md

 A CTF contest platform aiming at **maximized possibility of customization** and **a fluid experience for users and developers**.

+This platform hosts [PKU GeekGame](https://geekgame.pku.edu.cn) with ≥1000 participants.
+The server achieves a peak `load_5` of ≤0.5 when all features are turned on.

 ## Project Index

 Backend (in Python) → [PKU-GeekGame/gs-backend](https://github.com/PKU-GeekGame/gs-backend)